The Violence (album)

-The Violence is a studio album by British singer and songwriter Darren Hayman featuring backing band the Long Parliament.
+The Violence is a studio album by British singer and songwriter Darren Hayman featuring the backing band the Long Parliament.
 It was released on 5 November 2012 by Fortuna Pop!
 The Violence is the third and final part in Hayman's Essex Trilogy.

 Critical reception

-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 81 based on 9 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 81 based on 9 reviews, indicating "universal acclaim".
 Marc Burrows of The Quietus wrote that "these are wonderful pop songs, each a compacted treasure of melody and heart."